MesfinMo/MesfinMo.github.io/_posts/2018-04-26-dynamic-image-resizing-using-amazon-s3-aws-lambda-mazon-api-gateway-amazon-cloudfront.md

 ![alt text]({{ site.assetBaseUrl }}/blog/img/{{site.imgSize600}}/api-gateway-get-method-execution.png  "api gateway get method execution"){:width="80%"}

-With this API Gateway, we expose our image resizing Lambda function to be invoked through a GET method on a public interface of an HTTP endpoint.
 In addition to being a frontend interface to our Lambda function, API Gateway can perform basic request input validation, map the payload from a method request to the corresponding integration request as required in our Lambda function and from integration response to the corresponding method response as expected by a client caller.

 API Gateway makes use of a mapping template which is a script expressed in Velocity Template Language (VTL) and apply in to the payload to do the mapping.

 Since our Lambda function expects a querystring **key** value in its JSON structure, Let’s first configure request validation to make sure the request has **key** query string.
 To do that: